qbalsdon/pico_rgb_keypad_hid/README.md

+# DEPRECATED: This project is no longer maintained

+I'm sorry to drop this on anyone excited for updates, but I no longer have the capacity to maintain this project.
+The reasons for this are:
+1. There are newer Pico boards with screens built in that would serve better in this scenario for the screen stuff.
+2. I have turned to the dark side of QMK development for keyboards: It's far more mature and maintained a lot better.
+One benefit is proper management of multiple key presses and double press management, as well as having a much more fleshed out perpective of keyboard layering.

 # PICO rgb HID keypad

 ### All files are in the repository because I know they work.
 I have also reference the authors so that updates may be located should this repository fall behind